Last Updated on June 20, 2026 by Daniel Globe

 The Arab Air Carriers Organization (AACO)

-The Arab Air Carriers Organization (AACO) was established in 1961.
+The Arab Air Carriers Organization (AACO) was established in 1965.
 Its goal is to promote cooperation among Arab airlines and develop air transport in the Arab world.
-AACO represents 36 member airlines from various Arab countries and provides a platform for work on safety, regulatory compliance, and regional economic issues.
+AACO represents 36 member airlines from countries across North Africa and the Middle East, and it provides a platform for work on safety, regulatory compliance, and regional economic issues.

-The organization addresses unique challenges faced by Arab airlines and advocates for policies that support their growth.
+The organization addresses challenges unique to Arab airlines and advocates for policies that support their growth.
 AACO engages with governments to enhance air connectivity, airport infrastructure, and air traffic management.

-It also runs training programs and knowledge-sharing to improve safety standards among members.
+It also runs training programs and knowledge-sharing efforts to improve safety standards among members.

 The European Regions Airline Association (ERA)